 Cart abandonment is the ultimate enemy of online stores, and nobody knows that better than us at OptinMonster.

-For over a decade, abandoned cart recovery has been a huge part of how we have helped our customers improve their conversion rates and turn their website traffic into revenue.
+For over a decade, we’ve helped customers reduce cart abandonment, improve conversion rates, and turn website traffic into revenue.

 What Is Cart Abandonment?